wein.plus

 Term in the English-speaking world for the winegrower (vintner); see there.

-The German term vintner is derived from the Latin "Vinitor" (from Vinum = wine) and means "grape picker" (Weintraubenleser).
-This suggests that in earlier times it meant only the activity of growing grapes, i.e. without the process of wine production.
-Today, in German-speaking countries, this is not an unambiguous occupational designation, but rather a general, colloquial collective term for the group of winegrowers, regardless of the scope of the activity, from the mere supplier of grapes to the wine producer (cellar master).
-As a rule, however, today it is only used to refer to or understand a wine production business as a vineyard and, especially in Bordeaux, as a château.
+The German term Winzer is derived from the Latin "Vinitor" (from Vinum = wine) and means "Weinleser" (grape picker).
+Presumably, in the past it was only used to mean the activity of growing grapes without producing wine.
+Today, in German-speaking countries, this is not a clear job title, but a general, colloquial term for the group of winegrowers, regardless of the scope of activity, from the pure grape supplier to the wine producer (cellar master).
+Today, however, the term is generally only used to refer to a wine production company as a winery and, especially in Bordeaux, as a château.

 Winzer - 2 Stiche: Die Winzer und Weingartman